Headstrong (Ashley Tisdale album)

-Headstrong is the debut studio album by American singer Ashley Tisdale, released on February 6, 2007, by Warner Bros.
+Headstrong is the debut album by American singer Ashley Tisdale, released on February 6, 2007, by Warner Bros.
 Records.
-Tisdale began working on the project after the first installment of High School Musical (2006), and after she had achieved the feat of being the first female artist to debut with two songs on the Billboard Hot 100.
-Tisdale describes her work on the album saying.
-"I didn't really know who I was and I was trying to figure out who to do.
+Tisdale began working on the project after the first installment of High School Musical (2006).
+Tisdale described her work on the album; "…I didn't really know who I was and I was trying to figure out who to do.
 I now am way more comfortable in my own skin."
-The singer worked with a variety of established writers and producers on the album, including Diane Warren, J.R.
-Rotem, Ryan Tedder, Evan "Kidd" Bogart, and Kara DioGuardi, among others.
-Commenting that the album garnered its title from her personality, Tisdale said she wanted to use her first album to formally introduce herself personally, not as one of the characters she portrays.
+The performer worked with a variety of established writers and producers on the album, including Diane Warren, J.R.
+Rotem, Ryan Tedder, Evan "Kidd" Bogart, Bryan Todd and Kara DioGuardi, among others.
+Commenting that the album garnered its title from her personality, Tisdale said she wanted to use her first album to formally introduce herself “personally”, and not as one of the several characters she is known for.